top of page

 Virginia Polytechnic Institute and State University, Blacksburg, VA

-Graduate Certificate in Cognition and Education, expected May 2025
+Graduate Certificate in Cognition and Education, May 2025

 Southern New Hampshire University, Manchester, NH